BetonQuest/BetonQuest/docs/Tutorials/Syntax/Quest-Packages.md

 ## 5. Creating subdirectories in a package

-Now you know, that it is possible to do nearly everything to structure your quests, But there is one more possibility: _subdirectories_.
+Now you know, that it is possible to do nearly everything to structure your quests.
+But there is one more possibility: _subdirectories_.
 Let me first show you the example for it: